There might come a time when you will have to help care for your parents. In fact, that time might already be here.

 The answer depends largely on your parents’ financial situation: whether they can afford to pay for care or whether their income is low enough to qualify for Medicaid, which may compensate family caregivers depending on their state’s Medicaid policy.
 If paying you to provide their care is an option, you certainly want to go about it the right way—the legal way, that is.

-Step 1: Determine the caregiving arrangement
+Step 1: Determine the eldercare arrangement

 How you handle payments from parents depends on what they are paying you for, says attorney Shannon Miller of The Miller Elder Law Firm in Gainesville, Fla.
 If your parents live with you and pay rent or reimburse you for household costs, that payment isn’t considered income.
 “Mom is paying her share of expenses,” Miller says.
 “It’s not a taxable event.”